davidbrowne/dsga/README.md

 ### The next steps
 * Working on much better API documentation.
-* Working on extended example of STL file conversion.
 * Working on better ```cmake``` support.

 Once we have detailed API documentation and better ```cmake``` support, we can think about releasing a v1.0 version.